frantjc/valheimw/docs/boiler.md

 `boiler` is Sindri's crown jewel.
 Inspired by [Nixery](https://nixery.dev/), it is a read-only container registry for pulling images with Steam apps pre-installed on them.
 The base of the images is `debian:stable-slim`.
 Images are non-root and `steamcmd` is never installed on them, so there's no leftover files from it on the image's filesystem or in its layers.
 Images are built on-demand rather than being stored, waiting to be pulled.

 The image's name refers to a Steam app ID.
-Check out [SteamDB](https://steamdb.info/) to find your Steam app ID if you do not already know it.
+Check out [SteamDB](https://steamdb.info/) to find your desired Steam app ID if you do not already know it.

 The image's tag maps to the Steam app's branch, except the specific case of the default tag "latest" which maps to the default Steam app branch "public".